BlauGroup/RNMC/GMC.md

 ```

 ### The State Database
-There are 5 tables in the initial state database all of which **must be created by the user**:
+There are five tables in the initial state database all of which **must be created by the user**:

 - <span style="color:#0066CC"> initial_state </span>: This table represents the initial concentration of species.
 Each row consists of a species_id and corresponding quantity.
 If there is no row for a species, GMC will initalize its quantity to zero. **This table must be filled in by the user.**